Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Metric Evaluation Framework

-One approach to empirically estimating the standard error of measurement is via estimation of the reliability coefficient of a metric, denoted $\rho^2_{XT}\in [0,1]$, under classical test theory \cite{spearman1904general}.
-The observed score on a test ($X$) is conceptualized as the sum of the true score ($T$), i.e., the expectation of the observed score across infinitely many repeated test administrations, and error ($E$), which fluctuates around $0$ with variance $\sigma^2_E$.
-Classical test theory assumes the error for well-designed tests to be random instead of systemic, which affords the additional assumption that the true score and error are uncorrelated.
-This allows the decomposition of the variance in the observed score, $\sigma^2_X$, to the sum of true score and error variances, i.e., $\sigma^2_T+\sigma^2_E.$ The reliability coefficient is then defined as the proportion of variance in the observed score explained by the variance in the true score across test takers (or, here in NLG, models), or equivalently, the squared correlation between $X$ and $T$:
+Empirical estimation of $\sigma_E$ is done via the reliability coefficient of a metric, denoted $\rho^2_{XT}\in [0,1]$.
+Formally, the reliability coefficient is defined as the proportion of variance in the observed score explained by the variance in the true score across NLG models rather than error, or equivalently, the squared correlation between $X$ and $T$:

-Metrics with higher reliability coefficients are more desirable, as they have a lower proportion of variance in the observed scores due to random error.
-In reality, neither $T$ nor $E$ is observed.
-The reliability coefficient in Equation \ref{eq:rel_def} hence cannot be directly computed and is statistically approximated via several possible estimators, for instance, \emph{test-retest reliability} and \emph{internal consistency reliability}.
+Metrics with higher reliability coefficients are more desirable.
+However, in reality, neither $T$ nor $E$ is observed.
+The reliability coefficient in Equ. \ref{eq:rel_def} cannot be directly computed and is statistically approximated via several possible estimators.